- Gra-Rock

 Considering the factors that affect concrete strength, let’s discuss how you (not the mixer or engineer) can make the concrete stronger.

-That’s why our second tip is not to use excessive water when pouring concrete.
+Our second tip is not to use excessive water when pouring concrete.

 Third, vibrate the wet concrete.
 Vibrating does two things to strengthen the concrete: